dataluscorp/browser/docs/contributing/debugging/debugging_on_windows.rst

 +--------------------------------------------------------------------+

-This document explains how to debug Gecko based applications such as Firefox, Thunderbird, and SeaMonkey on Windows using the Visual C++ IDE.
+This document explains how to debug Gecko based applications such as Datalus, Thunderbird, and SeaMonkey on Windows using the Visual C++ IDE.

 If VC++ and your Gecko application hang shortly after you launch the application under the debugger, see `Problems Loading Debug